mithi/react-philosophies/README.md

 3. 💖 Keep things small and simple.
 Separate concerns with the single responsibility principle
 4. Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
 5. Avoid prop drilling by using composition
-6. Breakdown large `useEffect`s to smaller ones, if you can
+6. Breakdown large `useEffect`s to smaller ones
 7. Extract logic to hooks and helper functions
 8. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo` and `useEffect`
 9. Consider using `useReducer`, if some values of your state rely on other values of your state
 10. Do not put too many dependencies in `useCallback`, `useMemo` and `useEffect`
 11. `Context` is not the solution for every state sharing problem
-12. It may be an good idea to have `logical` and `presentational` components, if your component gets too large
+12. It may be an good idea have `logical` and `presentational` components
 13. Put your state as close as possible to where it's being used (Colocating state)
 14. Consider using `css variables` for theming (`light` and `dark` mode) instead of `context`